 Used cooking oil is recycled in the green barrels at each Convenience and Recycling location.
 Ask a Bamberg County LAD Site Attendant for assistance if you have trouble locating the container.

 Electronics - Recycle

-Household - Throw Away
+Newspaper and other paper - Throw Away

 You may also take your plastics to Richard Carroll Elementary School (RCES) to help with their recycling efforts.
 The school collects these materials as part of a recycling program, which raises money for the school.
 Bamberg County serves as the hauler for the plastics collected at RCES.

-Plastic Bags (grocery bags) - Recycle
+Plastic Bags (grocery bags) - Recycle at a local retailer

 Tires - Recycle